briankoser/sfc-listeners-guide/episodes/0066-knowing-god-as-father.md

   - Matt
 guests:
   - Ben
-recycle: Epic Life sermon from The Life Report
+visit: Epic Life sermon from The Life Report

 firsts:
   - Two episodes released on the same day (№ 65 and 66)